 They would have lynched the manager of the Free Speech for exercising the right of free speech if they had found him as quickly as they would have hung a rapist, and glad of the excuse to do so.
 The owners were ordered not to return, the Free Speech was suspended with as little compunction as the business of the “People’s Grocery” broken up and the proprietors murdered.

-Wells moved to New York City, where she helped found the NAACP and was active in politics for the rest of her life.
+Wells moved to New York City, where she helped found the NAACP, wrote for The Crisis, and was active in politics for the rest of her life.

 Following the election of a pro-tolerance (Fusion) city government, made up of progressive whites and African Americans, a mob of 2,000 white men staged a coup, displacing the city government and destroying the only African American newspaper in North Carolina, the Wilmington Daily Record.
 State and federal troops — originally sent to quell rioting — ended up joining the rioters and firing on unarmed African Americans.
 Rioting continued for several days, unhindered (and sometimes encouraged) by local law enforcement.
 At least 60 were killed, and thousands of African Americans — including employees of the Daily Record — left North Carolina to escape oppression.
 The riots were seen as a major national affirmation of the principle of white supremacy.